 - Private boat tours are completely adjustable to your wishes and desires (duration, starting time, pickup location, places and attractions you want to visit).
 Send us an inquiry via our contact form and we will make you a tailored offer that meets all your needs

 - safety equipment

 - pickup service

 Spend the time on board with your family and visit the must-see attraction - Blue Cave.
-All children under 12 years can join the tour for free.
+All children under the age of 12 get a 50% discount.
 Send us a request through the inquiry form, and we will send you a discounted offer for the selected date, according to the availability of the tour.Back to other Special Deals

 Split: Matejuska port - right under the Croatian flag

 Trogir : In front of the Kamerlengo Fortress

 |Meeting time||7AM in Split / 7:45AM in Trogir|

 Vis is situated further offshore than any other inhabited Adriatic island.
 It is called the hidden island because Tito established his supreme headquarters in one of the island’s many caves during the Second World War.
 Foreign visitors were forbidden on Vis until 1989.
 For that reason and because of it’s geographical remoteness, this island was isolated for many years.